hernanmd/pi/README.md

 ./runPiCollectEnv
 ```

-And open an issue with the output in the [Issue Tracker](https://github.com/hernanmd/pi/issues)), and provide the versions of the following dependencies by copying & pasting the results.
+And open an issue with the output in the [Issue Tracker](https://github.com/hernanmd/pi/issues)).

 You can obtain the pi version with: